 A-1.1 Suitable glass apparatus provided with an appropriate liquid like paraffin or silicone oil with a suitable stirring device, an accurate thermometer to read the melting range expected and a controlled source of heat.

-Capillary tube: 10 cm long and 0.8 to 1.2 mm internal diameter with wall thickness of 0.8 to 1.2 mm.
+Capillary tube: 10 cm long and 0.8 mm to 1.2 mm internal diameter with wall thickness of 0.8 mm to 1.2 mm.

-A-l.2 Procedure
+A-1.2 Procedure

-Dry the material over a suitable desiccant, say sulphuric acid for 24 hours.
-Charge a capillary glass tube, one end of which is sealed, with sufficient quantity of the dry powder to form a column in the bottom of the tube, of 2.5-3.5 mm high when packed down as closely as possible by moderate tapping on a solid surface.
+Dry the material over a suitable desiccant, say sulphuric acid for 24 h.
+Charge a capillary glass tube, one end of which is sealed with sufficient quantity of the dry powder to form a column in the bottom of the tube of 2.5 mm to 3.5 mm high when packed down as closely as possible by moderate tapping on a solid surface.
 Heat the bath until a temperature (10 ± 1) °C below the expected melting range is reached, then introduce the charged tube previously attached to the thermometer with its closed end at the level of the middle of the bulb so that the thermometer bulb is 2 cm above the bottom of the bath, and heat at a rate of raise of 1 °C per minute.

-NOTE the temperature at which the column of the sample is observed to collapse definitely against the side of the tube at any point which is the beginning of melting.
+NOTE — The temperature at which the column of the sample is observed to collapse definitely against the side of the tube at any point which is the beginning of melting.
 Note the temperature at which the sample becomes liquid throughout which is the end of melting.
 The two temperatures shall fall within the limits of the melting range.

 ANNEX B